NethermindEth/docs/ethereum-client/private-networks/how-to-setup-a-nethermind-only-clique-based-chain.md

 For each node you will need to change following items in configuration:

 * `TestNodeKey` should be a 64 character length alphanumeric string.
-Can be generated with `pwgen` tool for example.
+Can be generated with openssl for example (openssl rand -hex 32).
 * `LocalIp`, `ExternalIp` and `Host` should have the same value and be incremented for each node e.g. 10.5.0.3, 10.5.0.4 and so on and so forth.

 Copy docker-compose file and place it in working directory.